Walter E. O'Hara: The Race Track War

 At 1 a.m on October 27, O'Hara was arrested in another libel suit by Quinn.
 As no judge was available to receive bail at that time, deputy sheriffs guarded O'Hara all night in a room at the Providence Biltmore.
 O'Hara was freed on $7,500 bail in the morning.
 Quinn eventually decided discontinue the suit on April 26, 1938.

 On November 30, 1937, O'Hara petitioned the Superior Court for a temporary receiver of The Star Tribune, stating that he had "lost hundreds of thousands fighting for right".
 At the time, the federal government had placed liens on his and his wife's properties for unpaid income tax.
 The paper was later purchased by the Providence Journal at auction.
 The Journal had its printers destroy the Star-Tribune′s presses with sledgehammers, thereby eliminating its biggest competitor.

 On February 9, 1938, sheriff's deputies battered down the Narragansett Racing Association' doors and seized records on order of Superior Court.
 O'Hara then resigned as the association's president and managing director.
 He was succeeded by James Dooley.

-In 1938, O'Hara ran against Quinn for Governor.
+In 1938, O'Hara ran for Governor and came in third.
 O'Hara received 12,696 votes as the Square Deal party's candidate in a race that was won by Republican William Henry Vanderbilt III.
-Quinn had been hurt by the "Race Track War", as the $100,000 it cost the state to maintain the presence of the National Guard at the track and the lost revenue from the track's closure became campaign issues.
+Quinn (2nd place) had been hurt by the "Race Track War", as the $100,000 it cost the state to maintain the presence of the National Guard at the track and the lost revenue from the track's closure became campaign issues.

 In 1939, O'Hara sold his shares in Narragansett Park to James H. Connors.

 Other business ventures

 In 1934, O'Hara was a founding director of the Boston Garden-Arena Corporation.

 In 1935, he entered the public utilities business by forming the Pawtucket Light and Power Co.
 He based the company out of an abandoned textile mill, which had a suitable enough power plant and room for expansion.
 In 1936 the City of Pawtucket purchased the mill for $55,000 cash and a $35,000 tax abatement.

-O'Hara held options on the site of Benning Race Track in Washington D.C. and was prepared to build another race course there if parimutuel wagering was legalized in the district.
+O'Hara held options on the site of Benning Race Track in Washington, D.C., and was prepared to build another race course there if parimutuel wagering was legalized in the district.